zimmermanc/evident-automation/autoremediate/aws/docs/instances_nonpri_regions.md

 1. Login to ESP
 2. On the top pane, select Control Panel, then Custom Signatures from the left-side column
-3. Locate the "Instances in Non Priority Regions" signature, select View and Activate
+3. Locate the *Instances in Non Priority Regions* signature, select View and Activate

 Check CloudWatch Logs for auto-remediation output.